 'Memorable experiences lead to memorable learning'

 At Royton Hall a project curriculum approach has been adopted in order to create realistic contexts for learning and different learning pathways so that learning can be more personalised.
+We endeavour to ensure that our curriculum is fully inclusive and is delivered in a way that makes it accessible for all pupils including those with disabilities or special educational needs.

 The key basic skills of English, Maths, ICT and PE are taught well through tightly focused discreet lessons.
 However this teaching is supported by challenging cross - curricular work through the projects which encompasses the foundation subjects of the National Curriculum.